 This approach gave very similar results to calculations based on the standard slow-roll analysis.
 This agreement can be explained by the fact that the \Planck\ 2013 data already preferred a primordial spectrum very close to a power law, at least over most of the observable range.
 Hence the 2013 data excluded strong deviations from slow-roll inflation, which would either produce a large running of the spectral index or imprint more complicated features on the primordial spectrum.
-However, this conclusion did not apply to the largest scales observable by \Planck, for which cosmic variance and slightly anomalous data points remained compatible with significant deviations from a simple power-law spectrum.
-The most striking result in section~6 of \citetalias{planck2013-p17} was the fact that, when giving enough freedom to the functional form of the inflation potential, the results were compatible with a rather steep potential at the beginning of the observable window, leading to ``not-so-slow'' roll during the first few observable $e$-folds.
+However, this conclusion did not apply to the largest scales observable by \Planck, for which cosmic variance and slightly anomalous data points remained compatible with significant deviations from a simple power law spectrum.
+The most striking result in section~6 of \citetalias{planck2013-p17} was that a less restricted functional form for the inflaton potential gave results compatible with a rather steep potential at the beginning of the observable window, leading to a ``not-so-slow'' roll stage during the first few observable $e$-folds.
 This explains the shape of the potential in figure~14 of \citetalias{planck2013-p17} for a Taylor expansion at order $n=4$ and in the region where $\phi -\phi_* \leq -0.2$.
 However, such features were only partially explored because the method used for potential reconstruction did not allow for an arbitrary value of the inflation velocity $\dot{\phi}$ at the beginning of the observable window.
 Instead, our code imposed that the inflaton already tracked the inflationary attractor solution when the largest observable modes crossed the Hubble scale.